-The Community Disaster Team Coordinator is a member of the local community.
+The Community Disaster Team Coordinator will be a member of the QPS or other Emergency Service Organisation.
 They will provide a vital link between community, emergency services, other organisations and the Local Disaster Coordination Centre in planning, responding and recovering from a disaster.
 Their role is to:

-- Have a good understanding of the community, the surrounding area and its residents; - Provide strong leadership, effective communication and cooperation; - Undertake or delegate the completion and maintenance of the Community Disaster Plan; - Maintain responsibility for the content and operation of the Community Disaster Plan; - Communicate effectively with the Tablelands Local Disaster Coordination Centre and with the community to maintain two-way flow of information; - Communicate effectively with and undertake tasks as directed by the Emergency Services; - Call and chair meetings of the Community Disaster Team on a regular basis; - Provide the focal point for the community response to a disaster, be able to represent their views and activate their support; - Ensure that the vulnerable are treated as a priority; - Ensure that confidentiality is maintained and privacy is respected; - Promote self-help and resilience; and - Ensure the safety of self and others.
+Have a good understanding of the community, the surrounding area and its residents

+- Provide strong leadership, effective communication and cooperation - Undertake or delegate the completion and maintenance of the Community Disaster Plan - Maintain responsibility for the content and operation of the Community Disaster Plan - Communicate effectively with the Tablelands Local Disaster Coordination Centre and with the community to maintain two-way flow of information - Call and chair meetings of the Community Disaster Team on a regular basis - Provide the focal point for the community response to a disaster, be able to represent their views and activate their support - Ensure that the vulnerable are treated as a priority - Ensure that confidentiality is maintained and privacy is respected - Promote self-help and resilience - Ensure the safety of self and others